voorhoede/trigger-dnd/README.md

 # Trigger DnD

-🚨🚨**This app is currently in beta!
+**🚨🚨This app is currently in beta!
 It is under heavy development.
-Use at your own risk!**🚨🚨
+Use at your own risk!🚨🚨**

 With a push of a button silence notifications in MacOS, set Slack to Do Not Disturb and turn on a Luxafor light!